django-ordered-model/django-ordered-model/README.md

     foo.to(12, extra_update={'modified': now()}

+### Get the previous or next objects

+    foo.previous()
+    foo.next()

+previous() and next() get the neighbouring objects directly above of below within the ordered stack depending on the direction.

 ## Subset Ordering

 In some cases, ordering objects is required only on a subset of objects.
 For example,